Which Student Loans Are Available for Graduate Students?

 In general, it’s usually better to choose the federal options whenever you can.
 You may focus on your schooling when you’re a student, and you’ll also have more flexible payment options.
 The federal government might offer you an income-driven plan too.
 This means that you’ll typically pay back your loans in proportion to the job that you receive out of school.
 You may also qualify for student loan forgiveness.

-Private loans may be an option if you need to borrow more.
+Private loans for grad school may be an option if you need to borrow more.
 But remember that the more you borrow, the more interest you’ll pay over time.
 Private loans are sometimes based on variable interest rates too.
 This means that you might see your interest rate rise over time.

 6 Factors You Should Look for in A Grad School Loan